IVIanuu/contributer/README.md

 ## Android Injection

-If you have used the dagger android injection before make sure to remove the default android injection compiler
+If you have used the dagger android injection before make sure to remove the default android injection processor

 ```groovy
 dependencies {